solix/AssisTU/README.md

         git push heroku master

 4. wait for Heroku to build the app with SBT(build file)
-5. Open the application now running on your browserby typing :
+5. Open the application now running on your browser by typing :

         heroku open